OWASP/www-chapter-srm-institute-of-science-and-technology/index.md

-Next Meeting/Event <!-- You should keep this section as it will populate your meetup events -->
+Our Recent Events! <!-- You should keep this section as it will populate your meetup events -->
 ---------------------
 {% include chapter_events.html group=page.meetup-group %}
 Upcoming Event